 It’s an exciting time in the heart failure (HF) world right now with the emergence of new therapies, including medications and devices.
-Several of these were highlighted in session at the 2019 American Heart Association scientific sessions.
+Several of these were highlighted in sessions at the 2019 American Heart Association (AHA) scientific sessions.

 Late-breaking Clinical Trials in Heart Failure at AHA 2019